-For example, of the 20 copper producing mines (& companies) listed on the Chile’s Ministry of Mining Report, 12 of them stated lower copper production Q1 2017 compared to the same period last year.
+For example, of the 20 copper-producing mines (& companies) listed on Chile’s Ministry of Mining Report, 12 of them stated lower copper production in Q1 2017 compared to the same period last year.
 Thus, the strike at Escondida only accounted for a portion of the overall decrease in by-product silver production experienced across the entire industry.

-The majority of the Chile’s silver production decline took place in March:
+The majority of Chile’s silver production decline took place in March:

-According to the COCHILCO’s data, silver production fell 16% in January, 29% in February, and 34% in March.
-In just the month of March, Chile’s silver production declined 45 mt.
-That is a huge drop off in just one month.
+According to COCHILCO’s data, silver production fell 16% in January, 29% in February, and 34% in March.
+In just the month of March, Chile’s silver production declined by 45 mt.
+That is a huge drop-off in just one month.

 Even though Chile’s Ministry Of Mining forecasts that copper (and by-product silver) production will recover by the second half of the year, the world economy continues to stagnate under a massive amount of debt and derivatives.
 I believe we will see falling copper prices as overall demand for the king base metal continues to weaken during the latter part of 2017, and into 2018.